ahmedST247/Best_Calendar/README.md

 # Best_Calendar

-### this Calender may not work properly in android phones.
+ this Calender work in computers properly, but may not work properly in phones.